The Essential Role of SOC Analysts in Modern Cybersecurity

 - Clear communication of technical issues to non-technical stakeholders

-- Ability to remain calm under pressure during incidents
+- Ability to remain calm under pressure during critical alerts

 - Collaborative mindset for working with other teams